iliamunaev/100-Days-of-Python-Bootcamp/All 100 Days/Day 4.md

 print(list_1.index('door', 0))  # Returns '1'
 ```

-The ordinal number of the first element is '0'.
+The ordinal number (index) of the first element is '0'.
-The ordinal number of the second element is '1' and so on.
+The ordinal number (index) of the second element is '1' and so on.

 _**Example 1:**_